stg/SYLT-JSON/README.md

 ========
 DS-PROTOTYP JSON DE-SERIALIZATION LIBRARY
 -------------------------------------
-<sup>And some other funky conversions like base-64 and Latin-1 to/from UTF8</sup>
+<sup>And some other funky character conversion stuff, like Base-64 and Latin-1 to/from UTF-8</sup>

 **Resource optimized for small 8-bit and 32-bit microcontrollers.**